microsoft/terminal/doc/specs/#1502 - Advanced Tab Switcher/spec.md

 The highlighted line can move up or down, and if the user moves up while the highlighted line is already at the top of the list, the highlight will wrap around to the bottom of the list.
 Similarly, it will wrap to the top if the highlight is at the bottom of the list and the user moves down.

 If there's more tabs than the UI can display, the list of tabs will scroll up/down as the user keeps iterating up/down.
-However, the number column does not move.
-The first nine tabs in the list will always be numbered.
+Even if some of the numbered tabs (the first 9 tabs) are not visible, the user can still press any number 1 through 9 to quick switch to that tab.

 To give an example of what happens after scrolling past the end, imagine a user is starting from the state in the mock above.
 The user then iterates down past the end of the visible list four times.
 The below mock shows the result.

 ```
-1 Git Moo
+5 Git Moo
-2 shoo
+6 shoo
-3 /c/
+7 /c/
-4 /d
+8 /d
-5 /e/
+9 /e/
-6 /f/
+  /f/
-7 /g/
+  /g/
-8 /h/
+  /h/
-9 /i/
+  /i/
   /j/
   /k/
   /l/ (highlighted)
 ```

-`Git Moo` is now associated with number 1, and the `foo`, `boo`, `Windows boofoo`, and `/c/Users/booboo` tabs are no longer visible.
+The tabs designated by numbers 1 through 4 are no longer visible (but still quick-switchable), and the list now starts with "Git Moo", which is associated with number 5.

 ### Using the Switcher